rkiladi/Sprint-1/README.md

 # All eligible flights, respective departure, arrival cities and respective dates are accessible on flights page.
-This panel has only desktop version.

 # FlightBooking